yearn/yearn-vaults-v3/TECH_SPEC.md

 All strategies in the default queue must have been previously added to the vault.

-The QUEUE_MANAGER can also set the override_custom_queue flag, which will cause the default_queue to be used during every withdraw no matter if a custom queue is passed in.
+The QUEUE_MANAGER can also set the use_default_queue flag, which will cause the default_queue to be used during every withdraw no matter if a custom queue is passed in.

 #### Buying Debt
 The DEBT_PURCHASER role can buy debt from the vault in return for the equal amount of `asset`.